Auto Mechanic Resume: Examples, Skills & Tips

 • Mentored a team of three junior mechanics who became seniors within a year

-A job as a car technician doesn’t always require having a higher education, but having the correct, relevant training can boost your resume drastically.
-Of course, this does not apply to every case and some employers might require some kind of certification or a Bachelor’s degree before considering applicants.
+A job as a car technician doesn’t always require having a higher education, but it can boost your resume drastically.

-If you are a less experienced auto technician, an education section might be your saving grace since it highlights the knowledge and training you have gained.
+If you are a less experienced auto technician, an education section might be your saving grace since it highlights what you already know and can do.

 EDUCATION